-- Demonstrate an ability to clearly and precisely present mathematical ideas and proofs to others in oral and written form. - Show proficiency with a broad range of concepts from modern mathematics and an in-depth knowledge at least one major area. - 3) Use mathematical methods to analyze real-world problems and to make informed decisions based on interpretations of the results. - 4) Demonstrate scholarship technological tools toward solving mathematical problems. - 5) Effectively apply appropriate technological tools toward solving mathematical problems. - 6) Communicate the nature of mathematics as a rich theoretical and applied disciple to the mathematics community and the community-at-large. - 7) Demonstrate competence in apply mathematics to a least one other field. - 8) Work as individuals and as members of collaborative teams to apply analytical and quantitative tools to a variety of applications. - 9) Satisfy the 12 Candidate Outcomes identified for the Teacher Education Unit.
+- Demonstrate an ability to clearly and precisely present mathematical ideas and proofs to others in oral and written form. - Show proficiency with a broad range of concepts from modern mathematics and an in-depth knowledge of at least one major area. - Use mathematical methods to analyze real-world problems and to make informed decisions based on interpretations of the results. - 4) Demonstrate scholarship and independent learning by making appropriate contributions to the discipline; - 5) Effectively apply appropriate technological tools toward solving mathematical problems. - 6) Communicate the nature of mathematics as a rich theoretical and applied disciple to the mathematics community and the community-at-large. - 7) Demonstrate competence in applying mathematics to a least one other field. - 8) Work as individuals and as members of collaborative teams to apply analytical and quantitative tools to a variety of applications. - 9) Satisfy the 12 Candidate Outcomes identified for the Teacher Education Unit.